-Pebble Black Granite which is a great option to present a classy and sophisticated look to your walls.
+Pebble Black Granite is a great option to present a classy and sophisticated look to your walls.
 This black granite is highly versatile in applications and features while being durable and resistant to stains.
-Whether you need it for wall claddings or flooring, this granite will surely steal the show.
+Whether you need it for wall claddings or flooring, the granite floor tiles will surely steal the show.

-Quality Marble India, the leading granite exporter offers a range of granite in different sizes of slabs, tiles, and blocks, to save time and money on cutting the stone.
+Quality Marble Exports (India), leading granite suppliers, offers a range of granite, including Imperial White Granite, Sierra Grey Granite & Nurelle Grey Granite, in different sizes of slabs, tiles, and blocks, to save time and money on cutting the stone.

 Another highly preferred natural stone is Onyx White Marble.
 This stone prompts especially to those who love light and subtle hues.
 The stone is characterised by a white backdrop and a green texture.
 Also known as Crystal White or Aravalli White, it is ideal for interior and exterior cladding due to its durability and resistance against stains.